epfl-ada/ada-2023-project-datababes/README.md

 ## Research Questions
-What would be the ideal beer for the US consumers depending on the month?
+What beer style and what characteristics would the ideal beer for US consumers have for each month of the year?

-This project explores the factors in beers that lead to better reviews and can be seen as a guide to success.

-The insights we want to supply
-We aim to do so by taking a step back and perform a time series analysis.

-what beer styles are popular
+📌 How does the location of the different breweries producing a beer of a certain popular beer style influence the ratings?

+🌀🌿💘🔥 & 📖 Rate reviews and keywords appearing in them by combining sentiment and dictionary analysis.
+What keywords are carry the most positive sentiment?
+What keywords are used in a negative way?
+This analysis can give an indication of what emotions a beer should evoke.

+🍷‰ Does the alcohol content lead to a perceiveable change in ratings or review sentiment?

 Assumptions: